LeonEricsson/leonericsson.github.io/blog/2025-10-19-onpolicydistillation.md

 author: Agarwal
 exturl: https://arxiv.org/abs/2306.13649
 ---
 A bit of a mess in here, I started reading the on-policy distillation paper and went on a tangent reading about MLE and the connections to KL Divergence.
+Would not recommend reading this, too scattered.

 ## Maximum Likelihood Estimation
 Imagine we observe samples drawn from a distribution $x \sim X$ where each observation is drawn independently from the domain with the same probability distribution (I.I.D).
 Density estimation describes the process of selecting a probability distribution function and the parameters of that distribution that best explain the joint probability distribution of the observed data.
 How do we choose such function, and its parameters?
 The problem is made more difficult as samples drawn from the population are typically noisy.
 There are many techniques to solve this problem, although the two common approaches are Maximum a Posteriori (MAP), a bayesian method, and Maximum Likelihood Estimation (MLE), a frequentist method.